Rutte, Zelenskyy stress unity among partners at NATO meeting

 NATO chief Mark Rutte said the focus now must be to help Ukraine to win back more territory and strengthen its position for any future peace negotiations.

-"We are in close contact with allies, with Ukraine, to see how we can take next steps," Rutte told reporters at NATO headquarters in
+"We are in close contact with allies, with Ukraine, to see how we can take next steps," Rutte told reporters at NATO headquarters in Brussels.

-Zelenskyy is due to attend a NATO defense ministers meeting Brussels on Thursday.
+Zelenskyy is due to attend a NATO defense ministers meeting in Brussels on Thursday.
 The main topic under discussion is set to be military aid to Kyiv.

 As Russia's invasion of Ukraine grinds on as a war of attrition, with Russian forces making incremental gains in the east, Kyiv is working to shore up Western support and has asked for more air defense systems, as well as permission to use longer-range missile systems to attack targets inside Russia.

-The upcoming US Presidential election in November could also bring a major shift in US support for Kyiv.
+The upcoming US presidential election in November could also bring a major shift in US support for Kyiv.

-"For decades, Russia has exploited the geopolitical uncertainty in Europe, particularly the fact that Ukraine is not a NATO member,"
+"For decades, Russia has exploited the geopolitical uncertainty in Europe, particularly the fact that Ukraine is not a NATO member," Zelenskyy said.
+"This has tempted Russia to encroach upon our security."

 Ukraine downs 22 Russian drones overnight